Regularized Zero-Variance Control Variates: Ordinary Differential Equation Example

 \section{Ordinary Differential Equation Example}

-Potential limitations of ZV-CV and regularised ZV-CV are illustrated through this challenging example with non-linear posterior dependencies.
-For the mostpart, the performance with low sample sizes is poor and the performance with larger sample sizes is modest compared to the examples in Section \ref{ssec:VanDerPol}, \ref{ssec:recapture} and \ref{ssec:sonar} of the main paper.
-The likelihood function is relatively expensive in this example, but we consider statistical efficiency only because this is sufficient to illustrate the potential limitations of ZV-CV and regularised ZV-CV.
+Potential limitations of ZV-CV and regularized ZV-CV are illustrated through this challenging example with non-linear posterior dependencies.
+For the mostpart, the performance with low sample sizes is poor and the performance with larger sample sizes is modest compared to the examples in Section 4.1 of the main paper and Appendices D and E of these Online Resources.
+The likelihood function is relatively expensive in this example, but we consider statistical efficiency only because this is sufficient to illustrate the potential limitations of ZV-CV and regularized ZV-CV.

 \citet{Geyer1991a} describes the following system of coupled ordinary differential equations (ODEs) for modelling biochemical pathways,

 This example has been considered from a Bayesian context in \citet{Girolami2008}, \citet{South2018} and \citet{Salomone2018}.
 Following \citet{South2018}, observations $y(t)$ of $R_{pp}(t)$ are observed with noise such that $y(t) \sim \mathcal{N}(R_{pp}(t),0.02^2)$ for $t=0,3,\ldots,57$.
 The nine parameters of interest are $\vtheta = (k_1, V_1, K_{m_1}, K_{m_2}, V_2, S_0, D_0, R_0, R_{pp_0})$, the last four being the initial values of $S$, $D$, $R$ and $R_{pp}$.
 We use the same simulated data as \citet{South2018} which is based on $\vtheta=(0.05,0.20,0.1,0.1,0.1,1.00,0,1.00,0)$ and we use the priors from \citet{Girolami2008},